UTTRI/CCDRS.Net/CCDRS/README.md

 By default, PostgreSQL comes with a default admin user account called postgres however a password needs to be assigned to the default user.
 This is required otherwise the Asp Net core connection strings which connect to the database will fail to work.
 - In your Linux terminal run the command `sudo -i -u postgres` to switch to the postgres account
-- Run the command `psql` to acccess posgres inside your Linux terminal
+- Run the command `psql` to access posgres inside your Linux terminal
-- Inside the postgres terminal write the following command `ALTER USER postgres PASSWORD 'myPassword’; ` where myPassword is the password you choose to add.
+- Inside the postgres terminal write the following command

+`ALTER USER postgres PASSWORD 'myPassword’;` where myPassword is the password you choose to add.
 Remember to add the semicolon at the end or the command will fail to load.
 - Exit the psql client by writing `\q` in the terminal.

 #### Install PgAdmin